Core Scientific (CORZ) Scheduled to Post Earnings on Wednesday

 Core Scientific (NASDAQ:CORZ – Get Free Report) is scheduled to post its quarterly earnings results after the market closes on Wednesday, May 8th.
 Analysts expect Core Scientific to post earnings of $0.05 per share for the quarter.
-Persons interested in listening to the company’s earnings conference call can do so using this link.
+Individual that wish to listen to the company’s earnings conference call can do so using this link.

-Core Scientific (NASDAQ:CORZ – Get Free Report) last released its earnings results on Tuesday, March 12th.
+Core Scientific (NASDAQ:CORZ – Get Free Report) last released its quarterly earnings results on Tuesday, March 12th.
 The company reported ($0.20) EPS for the quarter, missing the consensus estimate of ($0.03) by ($0.17).
-The company had revenue of $141.93 million during the quarter, compared to analysts’ expectations of $133.10 million.
+The firm had revenue of $141.93 million during the quarter, compared to analysts’ expectations of $133.10 million.

-In other Core Scientific news, Director Eric Stanton Weiss acquired 15,000 shares of Core Scientific stock in a transaction that occurred on Friday, March 15th.
-The stock was purchased at an average cost of $3.03 per share, with a total value of $45,450.00.
-Following the purchase, the director now owns 15,000 shares in the company, valued at $45,450.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-In other news, Director Eric Stanton Weiss purchased 15,000 shares of Core Scientific stock in a transaction that occurred on Friday, March 15th.
-The shares were acquired at an average price of $3.03 per share, for a total transaction of $45,450.00.
-Following the transaction, the director now owns 15,000 shares of the company’s stock, valued at approximately $45,450.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO Adam Taylor Sullivan bought 65,300 shares of the firm’s stock in a transaction dated Friday, March 15th.
-The shares were acquired at an average cost of $3.06 per share, with a total value of $199,818.00.
-Following the completion of the transaction, the chief executive officer now owns 93,753 shares of the company’s stock, valued at $286,884.18.
+In related news, CEO Adam Taylor Sullivan acquired 65,300 shares of the stock in a transaction dated Friday, March 15th.
+The stock was acquired at an average cost of $3.06 per share, for a total transaction of $199,818.00.
+Following the completion of the purchase, the chief executive officer now owns 93,753 shares of the company’s stock, valued at approximately $286,884.18.
+The purchase was disclosed in a document filed with the SEC, which is available through this link.
+In other Core Scientific news, Director Eric Stanton Weiss acquired 15,000 shares of the business’s stock in a transaction dated Friday, March 15th.
+The shares were purchased at an average price of $3.03 per share, for a total transaction of $45,450.00.
+Following the completion of the purchase, the director now directly owns 15,000 shares of the company’s stock, valued at $45,450.
+The acquisition was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CEO Adam Taylor Sullivan acquired 65,300 shares of the firm’s stock in a transaction dated Friday, March 15th.
+The stock was bought at an average cost of $3.06 per share, with a total value of $199,818.00.
+Following the acquisition, the chief executive officer now owns 93,753 shares in the company, valued at $286,884.18.
 The disclosure for this purchase can be found here.

 About Core Scientific